menandmice/micetro_docs/guides/implementation-guide/central_database.rst

   <databaseserver value="<name or ip of the SQL server>\<name of instance, e.g. SQLEXPRESS>@,<name of database, e.g. mmsuite"/>
   <databaseusername value=""/>

+Restart Central and verify it’s running.
+If the database connection fails, the service will fail to start with the appropriate error message.

 Proceed to :ref:`installing the DNS and DHCP server controllers <install_controllers>`.

 Men&Mice Central running on Linux